weineran/adblockminuschrome/README.md

 development environment.
 For that run one of the following commands:

     ./build.py -t chrome devenv
-    ./build.py -t safari devenv

 This will create a _devenv.platform_ directory in the repository.
 In Chrome you should load _devenv.chrome_ as an unpacked extension directory.
 After making changes to the source code re-run the command to update the development environment, the extension should reload automatically after a few seconds.

-In Safari you should load _devenv.safari/adblockplussafari.safariextension_ as unpacked extension directory.
-After making changes to the source code re-run the command to update the development environment.
-You will still need to reload the extension explicitly in the Extension Builder, Safari currently doesn't allow automating this action.

 Running the unit tests
 ----------------------